QuickBooks Self-Employed Review: Features & Pricing in 2023

 If you need help from a professional bookkeeper, read our guide on how to find a QuickBooks ProAdvisor.

 Most of the positive QuickBooks Self-Employed reviews are about its intuitive user interface.
-Many users like that they can instantly add new transactions and that the software guides them when filing taxes.
-On the other hand, some wish that it had more features, like recurring invoices and the ability to send estimates.
-We agree its invoicing features are very limited and suggest QuickBooks Online if you regularly send invoices to customers.
+Many reviewers said that they like that they can add new transactions instantly and that the software guides them when filing taxes.

 Below are QuickBooks Self-Employed’s ratings from popular review websites: